kyleoneill/EducationalMarkdowns/git.md

-# Git - Distribute your problems away - some change
+# Git - Distribute your problems away

 Git is a source control system designed to make complicated version control simple for projects of any size